Structure of Chevalley groups over rings via universal localization: Gauss decomposition

 \begin{lem} There exist a unimodular set of elements $\{s_w\in A\mid w\in W\}$ such that $\lambda_{s_w}(g)\in w T(A_{s_w})\,U(A_{s_w})\,U^-(A_{s_w})$ for all $w\in W$. \end{lem}

-\begin{proof} By~\cite[II, 1.9]{Jantzen} the big cell $TUU^-$ is a principal open subscheme and the Gauss cells $\mf G_w=w TUU^-$ form an open cover of $G$ as $w$ ranges over $W$.
-Since a Gauss cell is a shift of the big cell, all of them are principal open subschemes, i.\,e. $\mf G_w$ is an affine scheme with affine algebra $\Z[\mf G_w]=A_{s_w}$ for some $s_w\in A$.
+\begin{proof} By~\cite[II, 1.9]{Jantzen} the main cell $TUU^-$ is a principal open subscheme and the Gauss cells $\mf G_w=w TUU^-$ form an open cover of $G$ as $w$ ranges over $W$.
+Since a Gauss cell is a shift of the main cell, all of them are principal open subschemes, i.\,e. $\mf G_w$ is an affine scheme with affine algebra $\Z[\mf G_w]=A_{s_w}$ for some $s_w\in A$.
 By the definition of an open cover~\cite[I, 1.7(5)]{Jantzen} the set $\{s_w\mid w\in W\}$ is unimodular.

 The image $\lambda_{s_w}(g)$ of $g$ in $G(A_{s_w})$ is the localization homomorphism $\lambda_{s_w}$ itself.
 This is a tautology that it factors through $\lambda_{s_w}$ and this means that $\lambda_{s_w}(g)\in\mf G_w(A_{s_w})$, i.\,e. we have the required factorization for $\lambda_{s_w}(g)$. \end{proof}